 - The vehicle will need an annual vehicle inspection, and the inspection form must be completed at an Uber Greenlight Spot.
 The inspection is free if it's completed by one of Uber's partners.
-In Los Angeles, for example, you can get a free inspection at Jiffy Lube or Sprint.
 Otherwise, you'll have to pay the cost of the inspection yourself.

 Depending on the program you choose, Uber's car requirements in California typically include the following.

 |uberX||Less than 15 years old||Any||5+ seats||Good condition|